by Dr. David Borenstein M.D. updated 6/2021

-A constant question faced by rheumatoid arthritis and ankylosing spondylitis patients is should my therapy be decreased if my disease is doing well.
-A part of that consideration is the increased risk of serious infections, serious adverse events, malignancies, cardiovascular events, or deaths presumed to occur with continued use of biologic therapies.
+A constant question faced by rheumatoid arthritis and ankylosing spondylitis patients is should my therapy be decreased if my disease is doing well?
+Using the least effective dose could reduce costs and the risk of serious medication side effects which includes infections, malignancies, cardiovascular events, or deaths presumed to occur with continued use of biologic therapies.
+In fact, one of the most frequent question asked of me by my patients with AS who are doing well is “Is it possible for me to stop taking my medicine?”

-The results of this meta-analysis should be reassuring to RA and spondyloarthritis patients taking biologic disease modifying drugs or Janus kinase inhibitors.
-The first goal of therapy is to control disease.
-The use of those agents may cause adverse events.
 Patients constantly weigh the benefits of their therapy and the risks to decide on remaining on a therapy.
 In some circumstances, patients feel compelled to decrease effective therapy because of toxicities.
-The meta-analysis reports that remaining on therapy is unassociated with increased risk of serious adverse events.
+These reports that remaining on therapy is unassociated with increased risk of serious adverse events should be reassuring.

 - TheArthritisConnection Newsletter